waysidemapping/heirloom-map-tiles/README.md

 Minutely tiles can't be cached for very long, so lightning-fast renders are critical.
 Beefsteak has a highly optimized SQL query that goes without luxuries like recursion, `UNION`, `ST_SimplifyPreserveTopology`, and `ST_Union`.

+## 🚴 Deploying Beefsteak

+For detailed instructions on how to deploy your own Beefsteak server, see [deploying.md](docs/deploying.md).

 ## ℹ️ FAQ